Koredotcom/SearchAssist-Toolkit/Blog/Draft/RAG With SLMs.md

 #### Cost

-If we use the most popular LLM, GPT-4o, the cost of inference, via API calls, is (as of October 2024) is [$2.5 per 1M input tokens and $1.25 per 1M output tokens](https://openai.com/api/pricing/).
+If we use the most popular LLM, GPT-4o, the cost of inference, via API calls, is (as of October 2024) [$2.5 per 1M input tokens and $1.25 per 1M output tokens](https://openai.com/api/pricing/).

 In contrast, Mistral-7b, via Mistral's own API, is [$0.25 per 1M input tokens and $0.25 per 1M output tokens](https://mistral.ai/technology/).
 Even GPT-4o-mini, which is rumored to have around 8b tokens, costs around [$0.15 per 1M input tokens and $0.075 per 1M output tokens](https://openai.com/api/pricing/).